Gator In The Bay

 Gator In The Bay is a floating, water-based art installation, promoting the salvation of the Everglades.
 It has appeared at Art Basel in Miami Beach, Florida and in Biscayne Bay.

 Construction

 The head of the alligator is built on a self-propelled barge and is accompanied by 102 floating art tiles.
-Together, these tiles create a photo mosaic image of an alligator 230 feet in length.
+Together, these tiles create a photo mosaic image of an alligator 230 feet long.
 Including the head, the entire installation is the world's largest artificial alligator at 275 feet long and took four years and $1 million to complete.
 Gator in the Bay appears different throughout the day and night.
-During the daylight hours, the illusion appears real and genuine.
+During the daylight hours, the illusion seems genuine.
 In darkness, the floating art tiles become dark alligator scales and silhouette with underwater lighting.

 About the artists

 Lloyd Goradesky

 The brain behind the installation, Goradesky created the floating art tiles each with thousands of his digital images of the Everglades.
 Together, these tiles make up the gator's body in a giant photo mosaic.
 More than 100,000 digital images were used to create the gator's body.